stkent/stkent.github.io/_posts/2016-08-28-capturing-Nougat-screenshots-using-adb-shell.md

 }
 {% endhighlight %}

-There's probably a slick way to unify these functions by inspecting the incoming bytes and conditionally applying the global perl search-and-replace.
-Sadly, my bash-fu is not at that level - a challenge for the future!
+There's probably a slick way to unify these functions by inspecting the incoming bytes and conditionally applying the global perl search-and-replace, but the solutions above work well enough for me.